 She’s come to realize the consequences, and decides…(wait for it)…to go back to the B&B, and voluntarily get stuffed into the floor, with the bonus ears removed service, to escape reality once and for all… the end.

-So, honestly I didn’t hate this.
+So, honestly I didn’t hate Books of Blood.
 But I can’t bring myself to really like it much, either.
 I wanted to.
 The trailers made it seem like a Hellraiser-like ride into hell courtesy of Mr. Barker, and in some respects it delivered, but only in brief moments.
 The rest we’re kind of just trying to figure out what’s going on.
 The abrupt and sudden end to Jenna’s story, or so we thought, left me wondering what actually happened for the rest of the movie.
 That may have been on purpose, but it was such a total left turn that I found it hard to enjoy the rest.

 Mary and Simon’s story, too, I thought was good, but I would have liked to explore that more.
 Like this needed to be a TV series, or a trilogy of movies at least.